tearust/t-rust/docs/tapp_build_newbies/learn_to_build_an_idea_depot/Step6_troubleshooting.md

 If you're still struggle with all the troubles after trying all you can do, please don't give up.
 Let's take a shortcut to the final stage.

 You can go to https://github.com/tearust/idea_depot/tree/step6 and clone code from there and checkout directly from step6.
-This is what the code should look like at the end of our step5.
+That will show you what the code should look like at the end of our step5.